 Our mothers raise us.
 They create “home.”
 We love them and they love us.
-Yet, these sacrificing and serving beings, once they start to age, culturally get discarded.
+Yet, these sacrificing and serving beings, once they start to age, get discarded culturally.
 Not in Europe.
 Not in Vietnam.
 Not in India.
 But right here in the good ole USA.

 Old men aren’t seen this way.
-Goldie Hawn proclaimed in the First Wives Club, “Sean Connery can be 300 years old and still be a hunk!”
+Goldie Hawn proclaimed in the comedy movie First Wives Club (Sept.
+20, 1996), “Sean Connery can be 300 years old and still be a hunk!”

 - If there is discrimination against African-Americans on the job, they can take legal action.